YuliaGrinenko/Chocolate-Sales-SQL-Database-Project/README.md

 * Implement primary and foreign keys to maintain data integrity
 * Import data from CSV files
 * Explore the dataset using SQL queries
-* Build a foundation for business-focused sales analysis
+* Perform business-focused analysis to identify trends and insights across sales, products, customers and stores
 ---

 ## Database Design